JoelLefkowitz/digitalocean-inventory/README.md

 export DO_ACCESS_TOKEN=<token>
 ```

-The pacakges exposes the executable:
+The packages exposes the executable:

 ```bash
 digitalocean-inventory --list